-Leather specialties hand guards are custom designed for a wide variety of highly specific makes of brass instruments.
-All guards are handmade with only the finest materials, cut and sewn by Larry Black.
-Larry was a trumpeter in the Atlanta Symphony Orchestra for 33 years, and is now retired.
+Leather Specialties hand guards are custom designed for a wide variety of highly specific makes of brass instruments.
+All guards are handmade with only the finest materials, originally designed by Larry Black, who was a trumpeter in the Atlanta Symphony Orchestra for 33 years, and is now retired.
 Leather Specialties is a small family company committed to making very specialized items.
 Their products are not churned out by machines or outsourced for cheaper labor.
 The guards are crafted one at a time, as they have been from the start.
 Unmatched quality.

 It is crucially important that you clean every part of the instrument that will be covered by your guard.
 An unclean surface could result in the development of a black composite of tarnish, body oil, and dirt that will appear when you remove the guard.
 Mixing dirt and oil with sulfur in the air results in tarnish, and the moist, warm air held close to the metal by the guard during routine practice and performance and create the perfect environment for these accumulations.